Rewild YourselfHOW TO SEE KINGFISHERS

 They lay their eggs in late March/early April and the clutch of 5-7 chicks hatch after around 20 days, with both adults incubating the eggs.
 The adults are very busy when they’re bringing up their little ones, as kingfisher chicks can each eat 18 fish a day!

 After a few weeks of being fed in the burrow, the chicks leave the nest.
-They’re fed by the adults for a further four days - so you might even see a family of kingfishers if you happen to be in the right place at the right time.
+They’re fed by the adults for a further four days - so you might see a family of kingfishers if you're in the right place at the right time.